 - Flying Start: Luton — The Alliance, Luton Council and Luton & Dunstable Hospital work on this integrated project for the delivery of Luton antental care to five year strategy

-- Manage various projects for Luton Borough Council including BME project, Luton's toy library and children's centre strategy, and proving back office support to the local authority in relation to the 30 hours funding offer
+- Manage various projects for Luton Borough Council including providing back office support in relation to the 2y offer and 30 hour funding

 - Payroll service

 - Safe at Home: Luton — a home safety scheme in partnership with Bedfordshire Fire Service

 - Stay and play, creche and toy services in Milton Keynes